-The track power indicator on your DT300 and track status indicator on your DB150 command station show whether track power is on or off.
-The first time you plug in your DT300 throttle, track power will usually be off.
-Before you can run trains, you will need to turn on the track power.
-Look at your DB150 or DT300 to determine whether the track power is on or off.
+The DT400's Track Power Indicator and the DB150's track status indicator show whether track power is on or off.
+The first time you plug in your DT400 throttle, track power will usually be off.
+To run trains, you will need to turn on the track power.
+Look at your DB150 and/or DT400 to determine whether the track power is on or off.